-We’ll only ask for information that’s relevant to meeting your need.
+We’ll only ask for information that’s relevant to meeting the need.
 This might include:

-- your name and contact details – so we can deliver to you
+- name and contact details – so we can deliver to the recipient

-- personal information – for example about family, work, or financial circumstances so that we can understand your needs.
+- personal information – for example about family, work, or financial circumstances and dietary requirements so that we can understand and meet needs appropriately.

 How FCG uses your information

-The main reason we ask for your information is to help address your needs.
+The main reason we ask for information is to help address the recipients needs.

 · for training and quality purposes